How to take control your finances before, during and after Christmas.

 A hit and miss saver usually has a plan to achieve their savings goals but do not normally stick to it.
 24% of Australians fit into this type of saver category.
 If you’re this type of saver, consider a bonus saver account that awards you bonus interest for regularly saving.
 That extra incentive might do the trick.

-Most Australians fall into the slow and steady saver category when it comes to Christmas.
+Most Australians fall into the slow and steady saver category during Christmas.
 37% of Australians are slow and steady savers.
 These people save small amounts on a regular basis and will eventually reach their objective.

 Slow and steady savers typically open a savings account that encourages the user not to touch the money until it has matured.
 A Christmas savings account will help people save money for Christmas time.